BYLAWS OF FRIENDS OF INDIANA DUNES, INC.

 ARTICLE I. NAME AND PURPOSE

-Section 1.1 Name.
+You'll find the best book of ra kostenlos spielen ohne anmeldung deutsch demo here, you have time to get it!
 The name of the corporation shall be Friends of Indiana Dunes, Inc.

 Section 1.2 Purpose.
 The corporation is incorporated under the provisions of the Indiana Not-For-Profit Corporation Act of 1971, as amended, and is organized for the following purposes: